Dealerdirect/guides/code-styling/mysql/README.md

 Table names

-- MUST be in English
+- MUST be in United States English
 - MUST be in lower snake case
 - MUST be singular
+- MUST NOT match [reserved words][mysql reserved words]

 Tables